-1) Thermal and antipad (solder mask) clearances
+1) Not considering sufficient Thermal and antipad (solder mask) clearances

-Clearances for solder masks around non plated holes should be at least .005"
+Clearances for solder masks around non plated holes should be at least 0.005"

-2)Restrictive tolerances for multilayer board thicknesses
+2) Having restrictive tolerances for multilayer board thicknesses

 Specifying tolerances that are very tight can result in higher costs, increased time and lower yields.
 It is suggested to call for restrictive tolerances only when they are critical to your design.

-3) Minimum Text Widths Less than 0.0080” on Silkscreen Layers
+3) Minimum Text Widths that are Less than 0.0080” on Silkscreen Layers

-4) Specifying hole sizes less than 0.016” if not required
+4) Specifying hole sizes that are Less than 0.016” if not required

-Requires boards to be subjected to additional chemical processing to ensure sizing and clean-outs are complete.
+Hole sizes smaller than 0.016" requires PCBs to be subjected to additional chemical processing to ensure sizing and clean-outs are complete.
 These additional steps could add one full day to your processing time along with the associated costs.